mrexodia/XInputScanner/README.md

 A directory scan only searches in DLL and EXE files.
 Scanning different file types is supported, but only when scanning a single file.

+## Download

+You can get the latest version from the [GitHub Releases](https://github.com/mrexodia/XInputScanner/releases).

 ## Compiling

 1. Clone the project (make sure to [clone submodules](http://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules));